 FIGHT SONGS MAY NOT BE PLAYED DURING THE FOUR-MINUTE TOUCHES.
-A participating institution must notify Julie Cain, tournament director, jcain@uark.edu, no later than March 30, if it intends to bring a pep band, mascot and/or spirit squad.
+A participating institution must notify Cam Lazar, Tournament Director, clazar@ia.ua.edu no later than March 31, if it intends to bring a pep band, mascot and/or spirit squad.